 3. Aggression and other behavior changes

-Nobody knows your dog better than you, and you’re much more likely to notice subtle behavior changes that your vet might miss.
-If your dog is suddenly snapping, growling, becomes panicked when you touch him, doesn’t want to be petted, or is just acting strange, it may warrant a trip to the vet to rule out an underlying issue.
+Nobody knows your dog better than you, and you’re likelier to notice subtle behavior changes that your vet might miss.
+If your dog is suddenly snapping, growling, becomes panicked when you touch him, doesn’t want to be petted, or is acting strange, it may warrant a trip to the vet to rule out an underlying issue.

-For example, veterinarians at Bond Vet, an Upper East Side veterinarian clinic, say that ear infections in dogs can be painful enough to the point where they can put a strain on their demeanor.
+For example, veterinarians at Bond Vet, an Upper East Side veterinarian clinic, say that ear infections in dogs can be painful enough to the point where they can strain their demeanor.
 When your normally loving dog suddenly acts aggressively, if you try to touch his head, there likely could be an infection.
-Another example is if your dog is suddenly asking to go out a lot more than usual, he might be experiencing a digestive or urinary problem.
+Another example is if your dog suddenly asks to go out a lot more than usual, he might be experiencing a digestive or urinary problem.

 Subtle changes in your dog’s behavior could indicate the early symptoms of a health issue that might go unnoticed otherwise.
-Sometimes a visit to the vet might be the best way to figure out what’s going on.
+Sometimes a visit to the vet might be the best way to figure out what’s happening.

 4. Changes in eating habits